ROCm/omniperf/src/docs-2.x/analysis.md

 - Omniperf Panels (multi-selection)

 ##### Regex based Dispatch ID filtering
-This release enables Regular Expression (regex), a standard Linux string matching syntax, based dispatch ID filtering to flexibly choose the kernel invocations.
+Omniperf enables Regular Expression (regex), a standard Linux string matching syntax, based dispatch ID filtering to flexibly choose the kernel invocations.
 One may refer to [Regex Numeric Range Generator](https://3widgets.com/), to generate typical number ranges.

 For example, if one wants to inspect Dispatch Range from 17 to 48, inclusive, the corresponding regex is : **(1[7-9]|[23]\d|4[0-8])**.
 The generated expression can be copied over for filtering.